-Quality dimension Summation of comments: Opportunities for improvement Capable There is a mix of skills in the clinical workforce. training programmes.
-The credentialling and clinical privileges process has not yet been fully implemented.
-Complete this process for all medical staff.
-Hospital doctors and doctors working in the private sector do not always work well together.
-Facilitate the development of good working relationships between the public and private healthcare sectors.
-Teams do not always work well together.
-Institute team building between and within disciplines.
-No clear protocols for handover of patients to appropriate staff when surgeons go on annual/other leave: Develop and implement appropriate protocols to ensure ongoing patient care when clinical staff are on leave. resident of the second The divisional director is committed to teaching. f their · · · · · · · · · · · · · · · · · · · Discussions between staff members regarding patient care do not always take place in a relevant setting.
-Ensure all staff are aware of their obligations in regard to patient confidentiality.
-There are no protocols for multi- disciplinary team meetings and ward rounds to plan, implement and review patient care.
-Develop and implement a system for multi-disciplinary ward rounds and meetings to ensure the continuum of care.
+Quality dimensio Opportunities for improvement Capable There is a mix of skills in the clinical workforce. training programmes.
+The credentialling and clinical privileges process has not yet been fully implemented. n Hospital doctors and doctors working in the private sector do not always work well together. and private healthcare sectors.
+Teams do not always work well together. disciplines.
+No clear protocols for handover or patients to appropriate staff when surgeons go on annual/other leave. when clinical staff are on leave. - The divisional director is committed to teaching. : Discussions between staff members regarding patient care do not always take place in a relevant setting. obligations in regard to patient confidentiality.
+There are no protocols for multi- disciplinary team meetings and ward rounds to plan, implement and review patient care. multi-disciplinary ward rounds and meetings to ensure the continuum of care.
 Responsive Staff do not always comply with policies and procedures for patient confidentiality.
 Ensure all staff are aware of their obligations in regard to patient confidentiality Patient satisfaction rates have increased.
 Effective Throughput of elective surgery cases is good, but there are some unplanned re-admissions.
 Implement an audit process to monitor, assess, take appropriate action and review this indicator.
-Efficient Lengths of stay for some procedures have Increased.
-Implement an audit process to monitor, assess, take, appropriate action and review this indicator.
-The divisional director has created efficiencies on OT by changing some outmoded work practices.
-Safe Complication rates have increased.
+Efficient Lengths of stay for some procedures have increased.
 Implement an audit process to monitor, assess, take appropriate action and review this indicator.
-Staff do not always comply with infection control policies and procedures, including wearing of OT attire outside OT, hand washing between patients and appropriate use of instruments.
-Review, update according to best practice and implement infection control policies and procedures and ensure staff compliance.
-Continue to monitor infection rates.
-Sustainable Interactions between some staff members could be improved.
-Institute team building between and within disciplines.
-During significant organisational change, ensure Queensland Health's change management guidelines are used.
-Sometimes staff need more support from senior management.
-Implement appropriate processes for staff to access senior management.
-Hospital doctors and doctors working in the private sector do not always work well together.
-Facilitate the development of good working relationships between the public and private healthcare sectors.
+T. 4 The divisional director has created efficiencies on OT by changing some outmoded work practices. afe.
+Complication rates have increased.
+Implement an audit process to monitor, assess, take appropriate action and review this indicator.
+Staff do not always comply with infection control policies and procedures, including wearing of OT attire outside OT, hand washing between patients and appropriate use Review, update according to best practice and implement infection control policies and procedures and ensure staff compliance.
+Continue to monitor infection rates. ustainable of instruments.
+Interactions between some staff Institute team building between and within ustamante members could be improved. disciplines.
+During significant organisational change, ensure Queensland Health's change management guidelines are used. , Implement appropriate processes for staff to access senior management.
+Hospital doctors and doctors working Facilitate the development of good working relationships between the public and private healthcare sectors.